ark1979/simple-db/README.md

 How to run?
 -----------------

-Right click on the class and click Run 'SimpleDB.main()'
+Open the project in any IDE (IntelliJ or Eclipse), right click on the class SimpleDB.java and click Run 'SimpleDB.main()'

 Output